-- (a) In respect of the operator's maintenance system only, the following information must be included in the initial application for an AOC and, when applicable, any variation or renewal applied for, and for each aircraft type to be operated: - (1) The operator's Maintenance Management Exposition; - (2) The operator's aircraft maintenance programme(s); - (3) The aircraft technical log; - (4) Where appropriate, the technical specification(s) of the maintenance contract(s) between the operator and any MAR-145 approved maintenance organisation; - (5) The number of aircraft.
-(See IEM OPSM.885(a).) - (b) An applicant for the initial issue, variation and renewal of an AOC who meets the requirements of this Schedule, in conjunction with an appropriate MAR-145 approved/accepted maintenance organisation's exposition, is entitled to approval of the maintenance system by the Civil Aviation Authority.
-(See IEM OPSM.885(b).)
+- (a) In respect of the operator's maintenance system only, the following information must be included in the initial application for an AOC and, when applicable, any variation or renewal applied for, and for each aircraft type to be operated: - (1) The operator's Maintenance Management Exposition; - (2) The operator's aircraft maintenance programme(s); - (3) The aircraft technical log; - (4) Where appropriate, the technical specification(s) of the maintenance contract(s) between the operator and any MAR-145 approved maintenance organisation; - (5) The number of aircraft. - (b) An applicant for the initial issue, variation and renewal of an AOC who meets the requirements of this Schedule, in conjunction with an appropriate MAR-145 approved/accepted maintenance organisation's exposition, is entitled to approval of the maintenance system by the Civil Aviation Authority.